Major sports events in January 2026

 The World Cup has been expanded to 48 teams, creating 12 groups and a new knockout pathway.
 That means more groups, more matches and new rules.
-With hosts Canada, Mexico and the USA already locked into Pot 1, the draw will finally reveal groups on the road to the final in New York/New Jersey.
+With hosts Canada, Mexico and the USA already locked into Pot 1, the draw officially set the group stage and revealed the routes for each team to navigate.

 Canada: